Ian Snell: Pittsburgh Pirates

-Snell was later called up to the Pirates, making his major league debut on August 20, 2004 against the St. Louis Cardinals.
+Snell was later called up to the Pirates, making his major league debut on August 20, 2004, against the St. Louis Cardinals.
 In his debut, he surrendered one hit (a solo home run to John Mabry), three walks and two strikeouts in two innings of work.
 He was optioned back to Altoona, but was recalled again on September 21, after Altoona's season ended.

 In 2005, Snell split the season between the Triple-A Indianapolis Indians, going 11–3 with a 3.70 ERA, and the Pirates.
 While with the Indians, he pitched a no-hitter on May 15 against the Norfolk Tides.
 He was named the International League pitcher of the week twice, for the weeks ending May 1 and 15.
 He made two separate appearances for the Pirates, from June 26–August 16 and again from September 12 to the end of the season.
 He appeared in 15 games, including five starts.
 His first win came September 19, against Roger Clemens and the Houston Astros.
 In this game, he allowed only three singles in eight innings of work.
 It would be his only win in 2005, though, as he finished the season 1–2 with a 5.14 ERA in over 42 innings.

 In 2006, Snell won 14 games, the most for Pittsburgh in several seasons, while losing 11 and leading the team in strikeouts.

 On January 28, 2007, the Delaware Sportswriters and Broadcasters Association honored Snell as the "John J. Brady Athlete of the Year", an award given annually to the best athlete from Delaware.

 On March 16, 2008, Snell agreed to a three-year contract extension with the Pirates worth at least $8 million, including club options for 2011 and 2012.
 Snell finished the 2008 season with a 5.42 ERA and a record of 7–12.
 Snell had the worst OBP-against in the majors (.385) and led the National League by giving up nine triples.

 Snell was demoted to the Triple-A Indianapolis Indians on June 24, 2009, per his request.
 In his first Triple-A appearance on June 28, Snell struck out 17 of 21 batters that he faced, while allowing only two hits.

-Snell's attributed his disappointing 2008–09 results for the major-league Pirates to depression and to disenchantment with his environment.
+Snell attributed his disappointing 2008–09 results for the major-league Pirates to depression and to disenchantment with his environment.